Anon5698/LSB-OCULTACAO_VIA_BITS_DE_IMG/README.md

-# esteganografia_octave
+# Esteganografia_octave
-steganography LSB Octave
+Steganography LSB Octave

 # These are steganography scritps using LSB (least significant bit).